- Patient Partners

 UOHI requires expressed permission before Investigators or research staff may contact patients for research purposes.
 If you are a patient at the Heart Institute, please note:

 - Institute healthcare staff will ask for your permission for researchers to contact you.

 - Agreeing to be contacted does NOT mean you are agreeing to participate in a study; it just permits the researchers to contact you.

 - Deciding not to grant permission will NOT affect the care you receive.

 - If you have provided permission, researchers may contact you to discuss your potential for participation in a study.

 - Research participation is completely voluntary!

 The best patient care is supported with vibrant research and education.
 In the end we depend on volunteers to participate in our studies, to enable us to advance medical care.
 Please take the time to read the Facts and Questions (pdf) sheet.

-If you are interested in volunteering for a research study, please refer to the list of clinical trials ongoing at the University of Ottawa Heart Institute (UOHI)/Ottawa Heart Institute Research Corporation (OHIRC), by visiting the Clinical Trials page.
-The list can be sorted to show those studies which are recruiting participants.
-Please note that there may be other research studies recruiting participants which are not included in this list, so if interested, please follow up with your healthcare professional JoinAStudy@Ottawaheart.ca.
+If you are interested in participating in a research study, please refer to the list of clinical trials ongoing at the University of Ottawa Heart Institute (UOHI)/Ottawa Heart Institute Research Corporation (OHIRC), by visiting Join a Research Study.
+The list is filtered to show those studies which are recruiting participants.
+Please note that there may be other research studies recruiting participants which are not included in this list, so if interested, please follow up with your healthcare professional or email JoinAStudy@ottawaheart.ca.